Here's why the Detroit Red Wings are 'going to re-evaluate the whole goalie big picture'

 When it was 5-0 after two periods Tuesday in New York, Lalonde considered pulling Husso for Reimer, until goaltending coach Alex Westlund pointed to Husso's strong play to finish the second period.
 "He felt it was important for him, in the big picture, to go out for the third," Lalonde said.
 "He was right.
 Ville was good in the third and we played a much better game."

-Lalonde, previously an assistant coach with the Tampa Bay Lightning, home to elite goaltender Andrei Vasilevskiy, isn't one to pull goaltenders unless absolutely necessary.
+Lalonde, previously an assistant coach with an Tampa Bay Lightning squad featuring elite goaltender Andrei Vasilevskiy, isn't one to pull goaltenders unless absolutely necessary.

 "I don't like it," Lalonde said.
 "One, we haven't put ourselves in that position a lot, despite being who we have been the last year and a half, despite being outmanned a lot of these types of games.
 Our guys have competed pretty hard.
 We haven't been in those situations.
 You know, I came from an organization where Vasy refused to be pulled, and that's the individual.
 It was real and it worked.